 Nomination Scoring & Award Selection

-All nominations received by the deadline of March 1st, 2019 will be scored for consideration by the Selection Committee.
-Nominations will be scored n a 5-point scale for each of the folow criteria: Promotion of stewardship, demonstation of observable or measurable results, overall impact.
+All nominations received by the deadline of May 31st, 2020 will be scored for consideration by the Selection Committee.
+Nominations will be scored on a 5-point scale for each of the following criteria: Promotion of stewardship OR demonstration of observable or measurable results, and overall impact.

-A five person committee consisiting of one board member, one staff member, and three Citizen Advisory Committee memebers will review nominations and select the award recipients.
-Committee members will score each nomination as described above and aggregate scores will be used to help inform the Commitee's decision.
-More than one award may be given each year.
-An award does not have to be given each year if no nominee meets the criteria.
+A five person committee consisting of one board member, one staff member, and three Citizen Advisory Committee members will review nominations and select the award recipients.
+Committee members will score each nomination as described above and aggregate scores will be used to help inform the Committee's decision.
+One award will be given per category.
+An award does not have to be given in each category if no nominee meets the criteria.
 An award may be given to a previous winner if subsequent contributions justify doing so.